 “It’s always been a dream of mine to play in that game,” Mellusi told the Naples Daily News.
 “I’m just happy it happened.
 It was one of my biggest goals in high school.
 Of all the accolades I’ve gotten, this one tops it off.”

 Berman and other event leaders believe in rewarding high school coaches by selecting them to lead the teams.

 “There have never been ‘star,’ or ‘honorary’ coaches,” Berman says.
 “We wanted this to be a celebration of high school football and those coaches who give their lives to help.”

-Nearly a year ago, Kirschner tuned in for the College Football Playoff National Championship between Georgia and Alabama and marveled that his two East squad quarterbacks, Jake Fromm and Tua Tagovailoa, finished one of the most electric prime-time college football games ever.
+Years ago, Kirschner tuned in for the College Football Playoff National Championship between Georgia and Alabama and marveled that his two East squad quarterbacks, Jake Fromm and Tua Tagovailoa, finished one of the most electric prime-time college football games ever.